juanfernandes/juanfernandes-uk/src/notes/monthly-notes-august-2022.md

 date: 2022-09-13T00:00:00Z
 tags:
   - monthly-notes
-  - notes
-tweetId: ''

 ---
 August saw quite a lot of change for my family and me.
-We've switched to a mostly plant-based diet and have also started to venture into minimalism.
+We've switched to a mostly plant-based diet and have also started to venture into minimalism.{.lead}

 ## Work
 Been involved in a redesign project of one of the company's products - but not only are we doing a redesign, but the devs are also rebuilding the application to use Micro frontends and turn everything into components.